 Massachusetts is home to some car insurance laws and requirements that can surprise visitors and residents alike.
-Despite requiring more comprehensive policies than most states, Massachusetts is still a relatively affordable place to get car insurance — especially if you can shop around and compare your options, and use our tips and tricks to find the coverage you need at a great value.
+Despite requiring more comprehensive policies than most states, Massachusetts is still a relatively affordable place to get car insurance, especially if you can shop around and compare your options.
+Compare minimum coverage requirements and driving laws in Massachusetts and find the best coverage for you.